MuhammadZulhilmi/Automatic-Document-Classification-System-Focussing-On-Utility-Bills/README.md

-# Automatic-Document-Classification-System-Focussing-On-Utility-Bills
+# Automated-Document-Classification-System-Focussing-On-Utility-Bills
-This is a project about automatic document classification system focussing on utility bills (Electric and Water bills).
+This is a project about automated document classification system focussing on utility bills (Electric and Water bills).

 Step to clone this project: <br/>